Barbara Diethelm

-Barbara Diethelm (born 12 April 1962 in Zurich) is a Swiss painter, drawer and producer of artists' colours.
+Barbara Diethelm (born 12 April 1962) is a Swiss painter, drawer and producer of artists' colours.

 Education

+Diethelm was born on 12 April 1962 in Zürich.
 Since her early childhood colour has played a major role for Barbara Diethelm and she developed a sensitivity for colour and an appreciation for the use of paint.
-After finishing college in Zurich, she moved to the United States in 1982.
+After finishing college in Zürich, she moved to the United States in 1982.
 She studied graphic design from 1983 to 1985 and fine arts until 1988 at San Antonio College under the instruction of Mel Casas, Mark Pritchett and Tom Willome.
 At the same time, she studied Humanities and Business at the St. Mary's University in San Antonio.
 She continued studying painting and printmaking from 1988 to 1990 at the San Francisco Art Institute under the instruction of Sam Tchakalian and Ivan Majdrakoff.
 During that time, she devoted herself to Far Eastern philosophy and yoga, which has reflected in her artistic work from then on.
 In 1992, she visited the artist Agnes Martin for a longer period in Galisteo, New Mexico, which made a longlasting impression.